 You can also rent a car, a preferable option for those who can drive as South Africa does not have strong public transport system.
-You should always pre-arrnage your car rental before arriving, you can do so with my links below.
-In South Africa we have two major car rental companies, Avis and Budget, you can also use Travelstart to arranage both accommodation and a car rental.
+You should always pre-arrange your car rental before arriving, you can do so with my links below.
+In South Africa we have two major car rental companies, Avis and Budget, you can also use Travelstart to arrange both accommodation and a car rental.

 - Link to Avis Car Rental South Africa

 - Link to Budget Car Rental South Africa

 Upon arrival you should quickly make your way to the designated baggage retrieval area and collect your luggage.
 Any delay in retrieving your luggage will potentially give thieves an opportunity to steal your luggage or items in your luggage.
 When trying to collect your luggage you may come across some people who will try to help you retrieve your luggage.
 You can accept the help as these individuals work for the airport, however, you should rather get your luggage on your own and proceed to the arrival terminal as quickly as possible.

 Don’t talk to strangers.
 This is very critical in ensuring that you arrive to your destination safely as many thieves, scammers and robbers will typically try to approach you and converse with you to get information.
 The “follow home robberies” typically start inside the airport where employees and spotters will identify targets and rely this information to people on the outside.